LLNL/sundials/doc/shared/Types.rst

 .. c:type:: sunindextype

-   The type ``sunindextype`` is used for indexing array entries in SUNDIALS modules as well as for storing the total problem size (*e.g.*, vectors lengths and matrix sizes).
+   The type ``sunindextype`` is used for indexing array entries in SUNDIALS modules as well as for storing the total problem size (*e.g.*, vector lengths and matrix sizes).
 During configuration ``sunindextype`` may be selected to be either a 32- or 64-bit *signed* integer with the default being 64-bit (see :cmakeop:`SUNDIALS_INDEX_SIZE`).